 The first approach you can take to encourage employee engagement is to offer virtual work.
 It’s been shown that employees who are given the chance to work virtually tend to be happier and have less sick days than those who always work out of an office location.
 Offering your employees the chance to work virtually can benefit their mental health while still allowing them to connect with other employees through virtual collaborations.
 Some examples of these include project management tools, shared whiteboards, file sharing, and wikis.

 It’s no joke that humans have a natural desire to compete with one another.
 This desire is something that every good business owner or manager should use to enhance employee engagement with new technology.
 Gamification is a broad term that is used to describe turning technology-related work tasks into a competition for your employees.
 This has been shown to boost employee motivation and morale.
 This strategy works great when you’re trying to introduce new technology into your workplace.
 Instead of employees thinking of learning the new technology as a chore, they can see it as a fun game.

 Lack of recognition is something that can take a toll on all employees from time to time.
-It’s not about major bonuses, … Read More
+It’s not about major bonuses, although their nice, it’s just about the gesture.
+Many employees are happy with a good job or a thumbs up on their work.
+While it’s not always possible for a manager or owner to focus on employee recognition 24/7, it doesn’t hurt to encourage recognition from co-workers.
+With online platforms, … Read More

 The sheer scale, size, and scope of corporate IT infrastructure are things that have substantially grown in the last fifteen years.
 For many businesses, IT infrastructure went from several dozen servers in a basement to elaborate data centres featuring many thousands of servers such as VMware hosting.
 In the early years of the 1990s, networked storage was barely in existence.
 However, modern IT organisations sink tens of millions of dollars into them.